You can edit a theme model in the software so the analysis fits with your company's language and decision structure.

 1. Select Thematic Analysis AI Software: Choose a thematic analysis AI software that suits your needs and budget.
 Thematic is a popular option known for its user-friendly interface and powerful AI capabilities.

-3. Pre-process the Data (Optional): Some software can help with pre-processing your data, such as removing irrelevant information or standardizing formatting.
+3. Pre-process the Data (Optional): Some software can help pre-process your data, such as removing irrelevant information or standardizing formatting.
 Follow the software's instructions for this step.

-7. Analyze Sentiment (Optional): Many thematic analysis AI tools also offer sentiment analysis.
+6. Analyze Sentiment (Optional): Many thematic analysis AI tools offer sentiment analysis.
 This can help you understand the emotional tone associated with each theme, providing deeper insights into your data.

 How is Thematic different to other AI solutions?

-There are a variety of AI-powered tools available to automate thematic analysis.
-Our platform, Thematic, is one of the AI-powered tools available.
-Thematic is specifically designed to analyze all channels of customer feedback to help organizations get insights to improve services and products.
+Our platform, Thematic, is specifically designed to analyze all channels of customer feedback to help you get insights to improve services and products.

 Feature